jehendeoff/JeuxSite/README.md

 Why would you want that ?

 let's say you own a domain like `jehende.fr` and you only have one server but you realy want to also have a subdamin like `jeuxgate.jehende.fr` and you need to use nodejs for each of them.

-Well JeuxSite can do that. (and of course it runs on 80 port and 443 (yes, it supports https)) Oh and you can have multiple domain running on one machine.
+Well JeuxSite can do that. (and of course it runs on 80 port and 443 (yes, it supports https)).

+Oh and it can handle multiple domain running on one machine.

 ## Setup